nsc-norway/pipeline/SETUP.md

  - NSC Demultiplexing (HiSeq)
    Config:
     - Automation: Change Set demultiplexing options, set Auomatically initiated, on Record Details, when screen is entered
+    - Record Details: In Sample Details section, add / remove so the Selected Fields from the Sample measurement section are: # Reads, % of Raw Clusters Per Lane, % Bases >= Q30.
+Leave others as default.
  - NSC Data Quality Reporting (HiSeq)
  - NSC Prepare for delivery